 Important: Make sure to apply the adhesive to the wall, and not to the wallpaper.
 Applying it directly to the wallpaper could cause the wallpaper to shrink as it dries.

 Step 3: Apply the next drop immediately adjacent to the first, so the two drops touch but do not overlap.
 Nudge the lengths together gently and smooth the seams.
 As you go, trim excess paper at the top and bottom of each strip with a Stanley knife or a sharp razor knife held almost parallel to the wall.
 Guide the blade with the plastic spatula to prevent tearing.

 Do not cut into the surface of the wall!
 If you do, the seams may open up later.

 If applying wallpaper to walls containing windows and/or doors, allow the leading edge of the strip to overlap the trim.
 From the paper’s waste edge to the corners of the trim, make diagonal cuts with scissors to allow the paper to lay flat on the wall.
 Remove the bulk of the overlap with scissors.
 Smooth the paper with the plastic spatula, then use the smoother to push the paper snugly against the casing, the ceiling, and the baseboard.
 Use a smaller/narrower spatula or putty knife to trim off any remaining overlap, using the spatula as a guide.

-STEP 4: Remove excess paste with clear warm water, using only a moist natural sponge, as you go.
+- Step 4: As you go, remove excess paste with clear warm water, using only a moist natural sponge.
 Dry it with a clean cotton towel.
 If excess adhesive remains on the surface of the wallcovering for too long, it can cause permanent damage.
-Make sure to check woodwork and ceiling for adhesive and remove this as quickly as possible.
+Make sure you also check woodwork and ceiling for adhesive and remove this as quickly as possible.